Copperas Cove, Texas: State government

 The city votes overwhelmingly Republican in both state and federal elections.
 Most of Copperas Cove falls within the 59th District of the Texas House of Representatives, which is currently represented by Republican Sid Miller.
 Brian Birdwell of the 22nd District holds the State Senate seat that represents Coryell County.

 Federal government

-At the federal level, most of Copperas Cove is part of Texas' 25th District, which is currently represented by Republican Roger Williams.
+At the federal level, most of Copperas Cove is part of Texas' 31st District, which is currently represented by Republican John Carter.
 The two U.S. senators from Texas are Republicans John Cornyn and Ted Cruz.